Skip to content

 • JSX lowering -- EsJsxProcessor in jac0core/passes/ast_gen/jsx_processor.jac is shared between the server and client AST generators so JSX tags compile consistently regardless of where they appear.

-The jac-client plugin packages the generated module.gen.js, the JS runtime, and an HTML shell into a static bundle.
+The client framework (built into jaclang core) packages the generated module.gen.js, the JS runtime, and an HTML shell into a static bundle.
 Cross-codespace calls (cl → sv) are lowered into HTTP requests against the walker / function endpoints exposed by jac start.
 The client is currently CSR-only: the server returns an HTML shell with a bootstrapping payload, and the browser handles all rendering.

 Native backend -- to na:#